abram1413/citation-exporter/README.md

 mvn clean jetty:run
 ```

-This *does not use* the src/main/webapp/jetty.xml configuration file.

-In this case, the main entry point to the app is in MainServlet.java;
+The main entry point to the app is in MainServlet.java.
+This environment *does
+not use*:

+* the src/main/webapp/jetty.xml configuration file, or
-the code in WebServer.java does not get executed.
+* The code in WebServer.java

 Some options are set in the pom.xml so that, when running with `jetty:run`,
 it scans for changes to